RICKETTSIA

 I have micrographs and microvideos that I believe show rickettsia in "live blood".
 It seems that when rickettsia is in a thread form (2.75 microns to 10 microns) it flows very well in the live blood or any other liquid, almost as if it is swimming or dancing by changing the shape of the thread.

-Recently, Quest Labs did a urine culture (of my urine), and they claimed there was multiple flora, and therefore possible contamination.
-They should have identified was type of bacteria and/or fungus were in the multiple flora.
+A few years ago, Quest Labs did a urine culture (of my urine), and they claimed that there was multiple flora, and therefore possible contamination.
+They should have identified what type of bacteria and/or fungus were in the multiple flora.
 I did a urine culture myself, making sure there was no contamination, and yes there were multiple types of bacteria.
+But I was able to identify them.
+Are the 2 laboratories monopolies of south Florida becoming incompetent?
+Or are they hiding something?

 Here is what I saw in the urine culture.